GSA/fedramp-tailored/pages/Policy.md

 FedRAMP follows the NIST RMF in order to determine the current FedRAMP security control baselines, and applies the steps specified in NIST SP 800-37 to determine a set of security controls for FedRAMP _Tailored_ LISaaS services.

-The FedRAMP _Tailored_ Baseline is applicable only to cloud services that are implemented in FedRAMP Authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+The FedRAMP _Tailored_ Baseline is applicable only to cloud services that are implemented in FedRAMP authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+If the LI-SaaS provider is providing the entire cloud stack, we may accept other certifications on a case-by-case basis, such as ISO-27001 or SOC 2, Type 2.

 ### Step 1 - Categorize Information System

-To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them.
-We have defaulted to L-L-L, M-M-M, or H-H-H data types of information that could reside in those systems.
+To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them defaulting to L-L-L, M-M-M, or H-H-H data types of information.

 Federal Information Processing Standard 199 [^7] (FIPS 199), however, allows for a full range of information types.
 In order to meet specific, unique needs of systems, agencies can specify the types of information being placed in the cloud environment.
 For FedRAMP _Tailored_, agencies must specify the type of information that can reside in LISaaS systems.

 To be considered a FedRAMP _Tailored_ LISaaS cloud service, the answer to all of the following questions must be &quot;yes&quot;:

-1. Does the service operate in the cloud?
+1. Does the service operate in a cloud environment?
 2. Is the cloud service fully operational?
-3. Is the cloud service a Software-as-a-Service (SaaS), rather than Infrastructure-as-a-Service (IaaS) or a Platform-as-a-Service (PaaS)?
+3. Is the cloud service a Software as a Service (SaaS), as defined by _NIST SP 800-145, The NIST Definition of Cloud Computing?_
-4. Does the cloud service provide services without requiring the collection of personally identifiable information (PII)? [^8]
+4. The cloud service does not contain personally identifiable information (PII), except as needed to provide a login capability (username, password and email address)? [^8]
-5. Is the cloud service low-security-impact, according to the FIPS 199 definition?
+5. Is the cloud service low-security-impact, as defined by _FIPS PUB 199, Standards for Security Categorization of Federal Information and Information Systems?_
-6. Is the cloud service hosted within a FedRAMP Authorized infrastructure?
+6. Is the cloud service hosted within a FedRAMP authorized infrastructure?

 Such low-impact cloud services are the target for FedRAMP _Tailored._

+The only PII allowed in the system is the minimum necessary to provide login capabilities.
+This is limited to user name, email address, and password.
+The existence of any other PII disqualifies the system as a LI-SaaS.
+Where a system provides login capabilities, FedRAMP strongly encourages the CSP to use an agency directory covered under an existing ATO to eliminate even limited login-related PII from the LI-SaaS.

+SaaS systems are allowed either where the CSP is leveraging an underlying a Platform as a Service (PaaS) or Infrastructure as a Service (IaaS) with an existing ATO; or, where the CSP is also providing the underlying cloud infrastructure and has undergone a recognized independent audit, such as required for a Federal ATO or to obtain an ISO 27001 certificate, PCI or SOC 2, Type 2 assessment.

 ### Step 2 - Select Security Controls

-When examining L-L-L, M-M-M, or H-H-H information in SaaS systems in cloud environments for enterprise use, it makes sense that we have tailored above the NIST-recommended baselines.
+The L-L-L, M-M-M, or H-H-H information in SaaS systems in cloud environments has been tailored above the NIST-recommended baselines.
 This was intended to maximize re-use by having enterprise-wide services that would fit all definitions of information in that environment.

-For low-impact SaaS services, the L-L-L baseline requires some CSPs to implement more security controls than needed based on the type of use and the type of information being placed in the system by agencies.
-FedRAMP _Tailored_ will allow agencies to select a smaller set of controls, based on information types and use, for both appropriate and easier authorizations by agencies for these types of services.
+For low-impact SaaS services, the L-L-L baseline requires some CSPs to implement more security controls than needed based on the type of use and information agencies place in the system.
+FedRAMP _Tailored_ will allow agencies to select a smaller set of controls, based on information types and use, allowing them to more easily obtain authorization  for these types of services.
 This tailoring process is explicitly allowed within NIST SP 800-53 revision 4.

 [Appendix A]({{ site.baseurl }}/appendices#appendix-a---fedramp-tailored-security-controls-baseline) contains the FedRAMP recommended tailoring actions that have been carved out as security controls for the FedRAMP _Tailored_Baseline in accordance with the tailoring criteria established by NIST and FedRAMP.
 There are two criteria for eliminating a security control or control enhancement from the FedRAMP _Tailored LISaaS_ baseline:

-- The control or control enhancement is uniquely Federal (i.e., primarily the responsibility of the Federal government);
+- The control or control enhancement is uniquely Federal (i.e., primarily the responsibility of the Federal Government);
-- The control or control enhancement does not directly impact the security of a Cloud SaaS, as determined by FedRAMP. [^9]
+- The control or control enhancement does not directly impact the security of a cloud SaaS, as determined by FedRAMP. [^9]

 In addition, the CSP is required to provide a self-attestation for those controls or control enhancements that are expected to be routinely satisfied by the CSP without further specification for implementation, and meet the intent of the security requirements.
 [Appendix E]({{ site.baseurl }}/appendices#appendix-e---fedramp-tailored-self-attestation-requirements) contains the FedRAMP controls recommended for self-attestation by the CSP.